My Open Relationship Fulfills Me. Here's How I Cope With Jealousy

 Meyers also advises coming up with a specific set of accountability rules to make coping with these feelings easier.
 "I was with a woman, and we set up some rules just to hold each other accountable.
 For example, we would set up times to talk, so I would say, 'OK, I'll talk to you at nine tonight' instead of just 'I'll talk to you later.'
 Ultimately, we want to make each other feel safe."

 They also add that for them, transparency is key.
 "Anything that happens, you know it's going to happen before it happens.
 Sleeping with someone shouldn't be an in-the-moment thing.
 Then you go back in and say, 'how did that feel for you?' it's a very clear conversation.
 You have to establish boundaries ahead of time."

 Judgment happens, but it's hard to argue with happiness.

-Meyers grew up in a small town outside Missouri, and most people didn't quite understand her relationship choices.
-And some of her friends don't get it either.
+Meyers grew up in a small town outside Missouri, and most people didn't quite understand their relationship choices.
+And some of their friends don't get it either.
 "People might not get it, but at the end of the day, it's really hard to argue with happiness," says Meyers.
 "Both Nico and I have worked hard to explain that it's not about sleeping with a bunch of people and having a lot of sex; it's about having your needs fulfilled in a way that's not relying on just one person.
 My siblings have more traditional lives, and I've told them I don't expect them to understand it.
 But you just can't argue with happiness.
 I'm the best I've ever been to people in my life in my relationship because I'm honest with myself."

 Interested in how open relationships work?
 Here's the dark side of open relationships no one tells you about.